 Gibraltar is an amazing place.
-There is just 7 miles of property, and something for everyone, with most of it steeped in history.
+There are just 7 miles of the property, and something for everyone, with most of it, steeped in history.

-The thigs to see in Gibraltar will very much depend on your interests.
-For more city-orientated people, you will want to call on the diverse range of entertainment options that Gibraltar offers, including clubs and night life, while still hitting the tax-free shopping opportunities.
+The things to see in Gibraltar will very much depend on your interests.
+For more city-orientated people, you will want to call on the diverse range of entertainment options that Gibraltar offers, including clubs and nightlife, while still hitting the tax-free shopping opportunities.
 Those who have an interest in history will take enjoyment in a plethora of sites, each offering a glimpse into Gibraltar’s fascinating past.

 The Eliott Hotel Gibraltar has several attractions nearby that will appeal to all interests and tastes.

 Casemate Square is within walking distance of the hotel and boasts numerous restaurants, bars and pubs.
 It is the larger of two main squares in the city centre of Gibraltar.
 It is located at the end of Main Street and acts as the gateway into Gibraltar’s city centre for most tourists.

 Ocean Village is a complex surrounded by breath-taking views of the ocean and bursting with life.
 It is the perfect place to spend an afternoon lunch or an evening out with friends and family.
 Several tours run from the village, including dolphin watching, and it is just a short walk from Main Street.
 There are small boutique shops within the village, ideal for souvenirs and snacks, places ideal for pre-drinks, nightclubs and a casino too.
 There is something at Ocean Village for all ages.

 Ocean Village is one of the most sought after hideaways distinguished by world-class yachting, sport fishing and eco-tourism, deep water marina and a perfect opportunity to see ‘how the other half live’.

 Cathedral of St. Mary the Crowned – 2-minute walk